rinadorcas/-alx-low_level_programming/0x00-hello_world/README.md

    The C file name will be saved in the variable $CFILE and the output file should be named the same as the C file, but    with the extension .s instead of .c
 3. Write a script that compiles a C file and creates an executable named cisfun.
    The C file name will be saved in the variable $CFILE
+4. Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+   Use the function puts, you are not allowed to use printf and Your program should end with the value 0